wpsharks/comet-cache-kb/questions/2015/74-why-is-the-entire-cache-cleared-when-i-modify-categories-or-tags.md

 One of Comet Cache's most important tasks is ensuring that an outdated version of the site does not get served to visitors.
 If you change something on the WordPress Dashboard that affects the front-end of the site, Comet Cache will make sure that it clears the old version of any related cache files so that a new, updated version of the cache can be generated.

-Comet Cache clears the cache in the most intelligent way possible, however there are some events that may trigger a clearing of the entire cache.
-These are considered "significant events" that affect _many_ areas of a site.
-Some of these include changing WordPress settings, installing a plugin or a theme, and adding, editing, or deleting Categories and Tags.
+Comet Cache clears the cache in the most intelligent way possible.
+It does this by monitoring events in WordPress.
+There are some events that may trigger a clearing of the entire cache.
+These are considered "significant events" that affect _many_ areas of a site and therefore Comet Cache has no choice but to clear the entire cache.
+Examples include changing WordPress settings, installing a plugin or a theme, and adding, editing, or deleting Categories and Tags.

 ## What's so special about Categories and Tags?